internetvandingen/learn-elm/README.md

 Everytime a message from the client comes in, the current gamestate stored in nodejs is combined with the client request and passed to the backend.

 Client --> Backend
-- Place mark
+- Place mark : {'type': 'PlaceMark', 'message': Ttt.Pos}
-- Resign
+- Send chat message : {'type': 'ChatMessage', 'message': String}

 Backend --> Client
-- Update gamestate
+- Update gamestate : {'type': 'UpdateGamestate', 'message': Ttt.Gamestate}
-- Illegal action
+- Illegal action : {'type': 'IllegalAction', 'message': String}
+- Receive chat message : {'type': 'ChatMessage', 'message': String}

 Gamestate information:
 - board: whether marks are placed on each square